 The Beaufort Tribune was originally founded in 1874 by Winchell French, son of Mansfield French, who led missionaries from New York, Philadelphia and Boston to Beaufort during the Civil War to help the newly freed slaves.
-In 2009 George Trask, who today owns the house the French family purchased during the Civil War, established The Beaufort Tribune on the Internet when The Beaufort Gazette, owned by a California conglomerate, closed its editorial office in Beaufort.
+In 2009 George Trask, who owns the house the French family purchased during the Civil War, formed a corporation to establish The Beaufort Tribune on the Internet when The Beaufort Gazette, owned by a California conglomerate, closed its editorial office in Beaufort.

 The content of The Beaufort Tribune is entirely free to our readers.
-We have more than 4,700 email subscribers, and in 2012 our pages were read each month almost 750,000 times by more than 50,000 unique readers (source: Google Analytics).
+In 2012 our pages were read each month almost 750,000 times by more than 50,000 unique readers (source: Google Analytics).